FAQ: Human Rights Defenders

 A: All project costs can be included.
 Please also refer to “Budget” under “Application” in the Grants Handbook.

-Q: Should we understand that it expected or preferred that organisations present 4-year proposals or is it also possible to present 2-year or 3-year proposals?
+Q: Should we understand that it is expected or preferred that organisations present 4-year proposals or is it also possible to present 2-year or 3-year proposals?

 A: Norad will enter into a maximum of 20 grant agreements based on this call for proposals.
 The tentative total budget is 600 million for the four-year period 2026-2029.
 Norad will prioritise multi-year projects which will contribute to sustainable results within the three outcome areas.
 However, we leave it to the applicants to define the necessary support period to achieve their goals.